-RAM (Random Access Memory), also referred to as system memory, is a computer part which temporarily carries software and files in current use.
-It enables the processor to access data much faster in comparison to storage devices such as hard drives or solid state drives.
+RAM (Random Access Memory) is also referred to as system memory.
+It is a computer part which temporarily carries software and files in current use.
+It enables the processor to access data much faster in comparison to accessing data on storage devices such as a hard drive (HDD) or solid state drive (SSD).
 HDDs and SSDs hold software and files in a more permanent way, until a user uninstalls or deletes them.
-Data in RAM is loaded from these storage devices.
-On the other side, software is removed from RAM when an application is closed or operating system is shut down.
+Software and files in RAM are loaded from these storage devices and are removed from RAM when an application is closed or operating system is shut down.

 Common Laptop RAM Sizes

-The most common RAM size you can find in laptop PCs nowadays is 4GB.
-Some lowest-end models come with only 2GB.
-It appears 8GB is slowly becoming the new standard for the mainstream laptops, but right now it’s still predominantly used in higher-end models, together with 12GB and 16GB.
-You can find gaming laptops and mobile workstations with 24 or even 32 Gigabytes, too.
-Available laptop memory modules (SODIMM format versus desktop-use DIMM) have either 2GB, 4GB, or 8GB capacity.
-16GB SODIMM modules are still a rarity and aren’t compatible with many notebook models on the market.
+The most common RAM size you can find in everyday laptop PCs nowadays is 8GB.
+Some lower-end models come with 4GB and in some cases only 2GB.
+Higher-end mainstream laptop models oftentimes feature 12GB and 16GB.
+You can find high-performance gaming laptops and mobile workstations with 24 or even 32 Gigabytes, too.
+Available laptop memory modules (SODIMM module format as opposed desktop PC-use DIMM) usually have 4GB or 8GB capacity.
+16GB SODIMM modules are still a rarity and aren’t compatible with all notebook models on the market.
 6GB SODIMMs don’t exist on the market.
 Select laptops do come with 6GB RAM, but these have a 4GB module paired with a 2GB module.

 How Much RAM You Need in Laptop with Windows?